GrishaSeniv/taxi-service-servlets/README.md

 ## Project description

-A simple web-application that supports authentication, registration and other CRUD operations using MySQL as a database and servlets
+A simple web-application that supports authentication, registration and other CRUD operations using MySQL as a database, JAVA Servlets, Dependency Injection principle and N-tier architecture.
 ## 🎯 Features

 + registration like a driver